 · Failing institutions resort to reaction.
 This spirals antagonists into vicious cycles of injustice, dissent and suppression.

-· They reform into viable instruments.
+· They reform themselves into viable instruments.
 Emergency leaders take over from ineffectual timeservers and their new instrument becomes more honest and competent.

 · New instruments assume real power by circumvention.
 They leave former institutions as hollow husks that fulfill ceremonial, cosmetic functions only.
 For example, parliament overrules a degenerate monarchy and limits it to leading annual parades and pageants; or a Roman emperor bullied Senators while honoring the Senate with many traditional distinctions (as did the almost-emperor Marius).

 Weapon managers insist that international corporations are the most disinterested form of social management.
 They’ve concluded that stable government requires the disinterest of the public more than any other attribute.
 I wonder who funded their research?

 For this situation to endure, corporations must assume all the rights of the individual: freedom of speech and assembly, plus immunity from liability unless proven in a court of law, plus a million times more wealth and power than that held by individuals—without corresponding vulnerabilities or responsibilities.
 Finally, a continuous and unlimited lifespan instead of our common mortality.
 In other words, they must become organizational monarchies.
 Long live King Cola!

 By their estimate, the most vital social assets are an apathetic, poorly educated and undermotivated electorate—and the shadow-puppet political infrastructure needed to groom it.
 This is just the latest attempt by reactionaries to simplify the political landscape back to medieval norms they’d enjoyed before.